What is posttraumatic stress disorder (PTSD)?

 “Little-t” trauma refers to distressing circumstances that are not life-threatening but can still produce a trauma response, like:

 - Getting fired

-- Unresolved relational conflicts
+- Unresolved relational conflict

-- Financial or legal difficulties
+- Financial or legal trouble

-Experiencing vs. Witnessing Trauma
+Experiencing vs. witnessing trauma

 Trauma is our response to danger and threats, real or perceived.
 Even if you were completely safe from the trauma you witnessed, your body may still have reacted to a perceived threat.

 First responders, who are tasked with responding to catastrophic events involving severe injury or death, may develop PTSD after witnessing trauma.
 Children who witness a parent’s violence toward another family member may develop PTSD, even if those children weren’t subject to physical abuse themselves.
 Even televised national disasters, such as 9/11 or a school shooting, can trigger a trauma response.

 Trauma affects our cognition, which means you may struggle with memory problems after a traumatic event.
 You may block your memory of the trauma itself, or you may not even remember having gone through a trauma in the first place.

 It’s okay if your memories of a traumatic event are fuzzy or unclear, or if you don’t remember the trauma at all.
 A therapist can help you unlock those memories safely so you can process them and integrate them into your sense of self.